jointpoints/tms-nets/tests/README.md

 ## Optimisations for digital nets

 When testing the digital nets, one **may** apply certain optimisations to make calculations faster and more precise.
 These optimisations **can** be switched on by defining `TSTESTS_OPTIMISE_FOR_DIGITAL_NETS` macro.
 Note, that some tests **may** operate for digital nets only, some tests **may** operate for non-digital nets only.
-These pacularities are stated in the description of each individual test.
+These peculiarities are stated in the description of each individual test.

 [^ to the top ^](#contents)